Przejdź do treści głównej

 Best for: Interactive components, client state, browser APIs, event handlers

-The best Next.js apps use all four strategies on different pages.
-Static homepage for speed, SSR dashboard for freshness, ISR product pages for balance, and Client Components for interactivity.
-Server Components by default, Client Components only when needed.
+Good Next.js apps use all four strategies on different pages.
+Static homepage for speed, SSR dashboard for fresh data, ISR product pages for a balance of both, Client Components for interactive bits.
+Default to Server Components.
+Use Client Components only when you need interactivity.

-Next.js uses file-based routing – the file structure in your app/ directory automatically becomes your URL structure.
-No router configuration needed.
+Next.js uses file-based routing.
+Your file structure in the app/ directory automatically maps to URLs.
+No router configuration, no route tables.

 File System Routing Examples: